TrestleAdmin/trestle/README.md

     $ rails generate trestle:install

-Then create your first admin resource:
+Then create your first admin resource (assuming you have an existing `Article` model):

     $ rails generate trestle:resource Article